LoganLieou/gapped/README.md

 *Any farmers in the chat*

-Gapped is for farming commits, commits are fake and cringe met
+Gapped is for farming commits, commits are fake and cringe metric